unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 usage: ./leviathan6 <4 digit code>
 ```

 Another executable, shocker... really.
-It seems that this one is asking for us to input a 4 digit pin.
+This one in particular, is asking us to input a 4 digit pin.
 Let's try and brute force it!
 Let's start creating a tmp directory and opening `nano` to write a shell script.

 ```console
 leviathan6@melinda:~$ mkdir /tmp/jhalon